mattbierner/cube-gif/documentation/about.md

 ## Camera Movement
 Click and drag anywhere outside the cube to rotate the camera about.
 Use the mouse-wheel to zoom in and out, and hold the right mouse button to pan about.

-The buttons in the top left corner of the view allow you to go to one of the standard camera views.
+The buttons in the top left corner switch between the standard camera views.

 ## Guides
 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/guides.png)